jadecobra/python_tdd_exercises/CALCULATOR.md

     FAILED tests/test_calculator.py::TestCalculator::test_addition - AssertionError: None != 1
     ================ 1 failed, 1 passed in 0.02s ==================
     ```
-    This one is familiar.
-An `AssertionError` was the first error we solved in our test for failure.
+    An `AssertionError` was the first error we encountered in [Setup TDD](./TDD_SETUP.md) when we added a test for failure.
-    This is caused by the left side not being equal to the right side.
-    let us make them equal. update the `add` function in `calculator.py`
+    It is raised when an assertion is `False`, since we are using `self.assertEqual` it means the two things we provided to as inputs are not equal.
+In other words `calculator.add(0, 1)` is currently not equal to `1`.
+Let us update the `add` function in `calculator.py` so it gives the expected value
     ```python
     def add(x, y):
         return 1
     ```
     Eureka!
 The test passes
     ```python
     tests/test_calculator.py ..
 [100%]

     ===================== 2 passed in 0.01s ======================
     ```

-#### <span style="color:orange">**REFACTOR**</span>: Make it Better
+### <span style="color:orange">**REFACTOR**</span>: Make it Better

 Wait a minute.
 Is it that easy?
 Do we just provide the solution to make it pass?
 In the green phase, yes.
 We do whatever it takes to make the test pass even if we have to cheat.
-This shows us that our test needs to be better.
-What happens if our calculator users try to add other numbers?
-What happens if our calculator users try to add a negative number?
-Can we make it better?

-- <span style="color:red">**RED**</span>: make it fail - update `test_calculator.py` with a new test
+The ease with which we solved this problems reveals a problem with our test, which means we need to Make it Better.

+There are a few scenarios we can consider from the users perspective.
+If our users try to add other numbers that are not 0 and 1, the calculator will return 1, if they also try to add negative numbers, it will return 1.
+It always returns 1 so the addition function even though it passes our existing test does not quite meet the requirement.

+- remove `test_failure` from `test_calculator.py` since we no longer need it
     ```python
-    import unittest
-    import calculator

     class TestCalculator(unittest.TestCase):

-        def test_failure(self):
+        def test_addition(self):
-            self.assertTrue(True)
+            self.assertEqual(
+                calculator.add(0, 1),
+                1
+            )
+    ```
+- <span style="color:red">**RED**</span>: make it fail
+    add a new test to `test_addition` in `test_calculator.py`
+    ```python
         def test_addition(self):
             self.assertEqual(
                 calculator.add(0, 1),